 Show up when people research the specifics for a destination.
-During the planning phase, travellers say that search is the most common way in which they discover the brand they ultimately book with.1 Common searches in time-to-make-a-plan moments include “hotels in [destination],” “car rentals in [destination],” and “flights to [destination]."
+During the planning phase, travelers say that search is the most common way in which they discover the brand they ultimately book with.1 Common searches in time-to-make-a-plan moments include "hotels in [destination]," "car rentals in [destination]," and "flights to [destination]."

-We've designed how hotel search results appear on Google to help travellers easily pinpoint the right hotel, using filters on mobile for things like amenities, which in turn creates more qualified customers for brands.
+We've designed how hotel search results appear on Google to help travelers easily pinpoint the right hotel, using filters on mobile for things like amenities, which in turn creates more qualified customers for brands.

 La Quinta's mobile traffic has doubled in the last three years; today 33% of its online visitors come from mobile devices.
 During peak season last year, La Quinta decided to turn on mobile Google Hotel Ads to connect to more consumers in their planning moments and to increase qualified leads.
-This drove traffic to its updated mobile site to meet the growing number of travellers who were looking for hotels on the go.
+This drove traffic to its updated mobile site to meet the growing number of travelers who were looking for hotels on the go.